 Work steps 1 and 3 once more.

-Affiliate Disclaimer: This post contains affiliate links.
-If you purchase through these links, I may earn a small commission at no extra cost to you.
-Thank you for supporting my blog!
+This post may contain affiliate links, which means I may earn a small commission at no extra cost to you if you purchase through my links.
+Thank you for supporting my business!